-The Museum and Curatorial Studies curriculum includes classes at the New School for Public Engagement, the School of Art and Design History and Theory at Parsons, and Eugene Lang College.
-The minor is coordinated by the Chair of Arts and Social Engagement at NSPE.
+The Museum and Curatorial Studies curriculum includes classes at the Schools of Public Engagement, the School of Art and Design History and Theory at Parsons, and Eugene Lang College.
+The minor is coordinated by the chair of Liberal Arts at SPE.

-The minor requires 6 courses with a minimum of 18 credits.
-Two introductory courses introduce students to the field; two advanced courses explore topics in visual culture and history; and two advanced courses look specifically at museums and curatorial practices.
+The minor requires six courses with a minimum of 18 credits.
+Two introductory courses introduce students to the field, two advanced courses explore topics in visual culture and history, and two advanced courses look specifically at museums and curatorial practices.

 At least one of the introductory courses is offered every semester.
-Advanced courses come from a list of electives that fluctuate.
+Advanced courses come from a list of electives that vary.